ENGINEERING MATERIALS - 2019/0

 Prerequisites / Co-requisites

-Biomaterials – requirements, range of materials used from bio-inert to bioactive and resorbable.
+- Bone as an example of hierarchically structured material.
+Biomaterials – requirements, range of materials used: bio-inert, bioactive and resorbable.
 Overview of applications, including Case Study – total hip replacement – stem, including coating, femoral head and cup [3L]

 |Assessment type||Unit of assessment||Weighting|